Joeboy/dockerfiles/README.rst

 ::

-    docker run -p 8000:80 roundcube
+    docker run -p 8000:80 -d roundcube

 The -p argument means "redirect port 8000 on the host to port 80 in the container".
+The -d means "run detached", ie. as a daemon in the background.

 You should now be able to access roundcube at http://localhost:8000/roundcube/